-Andrew Mathias, President of SL Green Realty Corp, detailed that this was the most complex challenge the company had ever faced, with numerous regulatory, political, legal and engineering hurdles every step of the way.
+Andrew Mathias, President of SL Green Realty Corp, detailed that it is the most complex challenge the company has ever faced, with numerous regulatory, political, legal and engineering hurdles every step of the way.

 “There were many moments when it was difficult, but because of our belief in this city and this project we persevered,” he said.